mars/episode-7/README.markdown

   return fetch(url).then( response => response.json() );
 }

-// Run the generator & get a Promise for the return value.
+// Run the generator with Episode 7, returning a promise.
 //
 Episode7.run(findFirstMovie, 'Episode 7')
   .then( movie => console.log(movie.Title) )